spikeyarmaku/tc-evaluator/README.md

 Tree Calculus (TC) is a mathematical model of computation (see [Acknowledgements](#acknowledgements)), similar to Lambda Calculus, but with introspection capabilities.
 TC-evaluator is a virtual machine that reduces trees according to TC's reduction rules.
 It has no IO or side effects.

-It is not meant to be used directly, but as a language backend, like the STG-machine for GHC, or the BEAM VM for Erlang.
+It is not meant to be used directly, but as a language backend, like the STG-machine for GHC, or BEAM for Erlang.

 ## How to Build